fminkowski/gvm/README.md

 ```
 To run a different example, replace `simple.gvm` with any file in the examples directory.

 GVM has its own assembly like language.
 Currently a basic set of instructions are supported.
-See below documentation of instructions for more detail.
+See operation documentation below for more detail.

 Instructions are of the form
 ```